Lab 06 — Cloudflare Tunnel

 curl -s http://localhost:8787/health

-# Expected: {"status":"ok","origin":"devcontainer"}
+# Expected: {"status":"ok","origin":"operator-console"}

-# Inside the devcontainer
+# Inside the operator console

 cloudflared tunnel --config /etc/cloudflared/config.yml run &